Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 05:43

 Yes, very much.
-I think, that’s what you have to do look at the determination [phonetic 05:50].
-Well, this morning, when I was trying to meet him today, right here that I’m talking on now.
+I think, that’s what you have to do, look at the determination.
+Well, this morning, when I was trying to meet into the radio, right here that I’m talking on now.
 I was determined.
 And I did it.
-But I needed to be there when we got there.
+But I needed a bit of help but we got there.

 Chantelle Ellem 06:08